-Growing our People - to give our children the best start in life and protect vulnerable and older people
+Growing our People - to give our children the best start in life and protect vulnerable and older people raising the attainment and achievement of our children and young people is a key priority.

 - Reduce the attainment gap and raise the attainment and achievement of our children and young people. - Improve the life chances of the most vulnerable people in our society.